siMobin/Project_AirlineManagement/drivers/README.md

 2. **Update Personal Information:**
    - Allow pilots and flight attendants to update their personal information, such as contact details and emergency contacts.
    - Ensure accurate and up-to-date information for communication and safety purposes.

-## Getting Started

-1. Clone the repository to your local environment.

-1. Clone the repository to your local environment.

 Download **[Report sheet](https://1drv.ms/b/s!Anra9StYV1r-gw2xm8fBy5s8ZNbA?e=SshHLm)** for more information.